Democrat Ruben Kihuen Won't Seek Re-Election Following Sexual Harassment Allegations

 Rep. Ruben Kihuen, D-Nev., who has been haunted for two weeks by allegations of sexual harassment, said Saturday that he will not seek re-election in 2018.

-Kihuen's announcement comes a day after the House Ethics Committee said it has opened a probe looking into the allegations leveled at the 37-year-old freshman congressman by a former campaign aide.
+Kihuen's announcement comes a day after the House Ethics Committee said it has opened an investigation looking into the allegations leveled at the 37-year-old freshman congressman by a former campaign aide.

-In a statement, Kihuen reiterated that he had done nothing wrong and said he looked forward to being cleared of any allegations of sexual misconduct:
+In a statement, Kihuen reiterated that he had done nothing wrong and said he looked forward to being cleared of any allegations of sexual misconduct.

 "I want to state clearly again that I deny the allegations in question.
 I am committed to fully cooperating with the House Ethics Committee and I look forward to clearing my name.